 - 1. Title IX Sexual Harassment Policy Introduction - 2.
-Title IX Sexual Harassment Policy - 3.
-Sexual Harassment Complaints Against a Student - Complaint Process - 4.
-Student Sexual Harassment Complaints Against an Employee - Complaint Process - 5.
+Title IX Sexual Harassment Policy - Sexual Harassment Complaints Against a Student Complaint Process - 4.
+Student Sexual Harassment Complaints Against an Employee Complaint Process - 5.
 General Provisions for Sexual Harassment Complaints - 1.
-Title IX Sexual Harassment Policy Introduction

-The Title IX Sexual Harassment Policy applies to any student; student organization; employee; individual seeking employment or admissions; or individual participating in or attempting to participate in the educational programs or activities of the College.
+Title IX Sexual Harassment Policy Introduction participating in or attempting to participate in the educational programs or activities of the College.
 Northeast Alabama Community College is committed to providing a workplace and campus community free of sexual misconduct and harassment.
 As required by Title IX of the Education Amendments of 1972, the College does not discriminate on the basis of sex in its education programs and activities.
 This includes discrimination affecting employees of the College and applicants for employment; students and applicants for admission; or members of the public.
 All members of the College community are expected to conduct themselves in a manner that does not infringe upon the rights of others, whether on College premises or at any College-owned off campus location and while participating in an educational program or activity of the College.